Our Family of Companies

 An Asian family making dinner together and discussing what a contingent beneficiary is

-When you buy a life insurance policy, you typically name a life insurance beneficiary.
-If you have a 401(k) or other retirement account, you've likely named a beneficiary for that, too.
-You can name one or more primary beneficiaries, but did you know that you can also name a contingent beneficiary?
-Understanding how this policy feature works for life insurance can help you decide whether to choose one — and who you want it to be.
+When you buy a life insurance policy, you typically name a life insurance beneficiary, just as you do with a 401(k) account.
+You can name one or more primary beneficiaries.
+Understanding how contingent beneficiaries work for life insurance can help you decide whether to choose one — and who you want it to be.
 Here's what to consider.

-A contingent beneficiary is a person or entity that receives the death benefit of a life insurance policy if the primary beneficiary is unable to receive the proceeds.
-For example, if the life insurance policyholder dies and the primary beneficiary is deceased or declines the policy benefit, the contingents would receive the benefit.
+A contingent beneficiary is a person or entity that receives the death benefit of a life insurance policy if the primary beneficiary cannot receive the proceeds.
+For example, if the insured dies and the primary beneficiary is deceased or declaims the policy benefit, the contingents beneficiaries would receive the benefit.

 Why Name a Contingent Beneficiary?

-The benefit of naming one or more contingent beneficiaries is that someone or some entity of your choosing still receives your life insurance benefit even when things don't go quite as planned.
+The benefit of naming one or more contingent beneficiaries is that you choose who receives your life insurance benefit even when things don't go quite as planned.

-For example, if you and your primary beneficiary were to die in a car accident, your contingent beneficiary or beneficiaries would receive your life insurance proceeds.
-This is why married couples sometimes name their children as contingent beneficiaries.
+For example, if you and your primary beneficiary die in a car accident, your contingent beneficiary or beneficiaries receive your life insurance proceeds.
+This is one reason why married couples sometimes name their children as contingent beneficiaries.

 Who or What Can Be a Life Insurance Beneficiary?

-Life insurance policyholders typically have a good amount of flexibility when choosing beneficiaries.
+Life insurance policyholders typically have flexibility when choosing beneficiaries.
 Here are some examples of who or what can be a contingent beneficiary — or a primary one, for that matter.

 Spouse